Sovetskiy Regional Creativity Center for Children and Youth Sanitation Project – Ukraine

 - Dig a 1.5m x 1.5m x 1.5m hole outside next to the building.
-Line the hole with bricks and cover with a concrete slab.
+Line the hole with bricks and cover it with a concrete slab.
 Install 5.1 cubic meter sewer trench and 7.5m sewer pipe.

 - Dismantle old plumbing and equipment – toilet, sink, faucet and pipes.
 Install new plumbing and equipment including a new urinal.

 - Relocate existing toilet door to next to new urinal.
-Install a forced air ventilating fan on the wall, and paint the interior.
+Install a forced-air ventilating fan on the wall, and paint the interior.

 Project funds will be used to pay for equipment, materials, and labor.

-Community members will donate the paint and paint the interior after repair work is finished by local contractor.
+Community members will donate the paint and paint the interior after repair work is finished by a local contractor.

 This project will benefit 305 students and 10 staff members.